Showing posts with label Disability. Show all posts

 Research has shown nutritional deficiencies can impair learning, growth, and development in all children.
 Children with autism have nutrition problems and gastrointestinal issues more often than other children.
 These problems can present developmental challenges.

 Judy Converse, MPH, RD, LD, is a registered dietitian and the founder of Nutrition Care for Children, LLC (NCPA).
-She specializes in autism diets, special diets, biomedical interventions for autism, nutrition-focused strategies for babies and kids that help them learn, grow, and thrive.
+She specializes in autism diets, special diets, biomedical interventions for autism, and nutrition-focused strategies for babies and kids that help them learn, grow, and thrive.

 Judy provides nutrition services for children ages 0-21, and works with non-profits, federal programs, and nutrition companies to provide education, training, and support on how nutrition and diets work for children with special needs.